-The individual location LANs are connected by redundant direct wiring that is maintained under contract with the local telephone company.
+The individual location LANs are connected by redundant direct wiring that is maintained by the local telephone company through a contractual agreement.
 The entire WAN system is electronically located behind a firewall to control access from outside sources.
 Local wireless networks all are configured with secure encryption enabled.